Setting or Replacing a MemSQL License (MemSQL Ops)

 You can use

 SHOW STATUS EXTENDED LIKE "%capacity%" to see your license capacity compared to your current usage.
+For RAM-based licenses, you will see the following output:

 SHOW STATUS EXTENDED LIKE "%capacity%"; **** +--------------------------+-----------+ | Variable_name | Value | +--------------------------+-----------+ | License_capacity | 131072 MB | | Maximum_cluster_capacity | 131072 MB | | Used_cluster_capacity | 13314 MB | +--------------------------+-----------+